nossika/polygon.js/README.md

 # polygon.js

-Create arbitrary polygons, which are suitable for data analysis, with label on canvas.
+Create polygons with text label.
+They are suitable for data visualization.

 ## Examples